samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## What will be my ROI if I buy token?
 What is your projection for the Token price?

-The Token price will be determined by open market - so we don’t make any predictions or guarantees.
+We don’t make any predictions or guarantees about ROIs.
 However, thanks to the utility of our Tokens as designated payment currency for Internet capacity sold on our Grid, we believe our Tokens will be supported by additional demand, volume and diversification.
 Also our Tokens are backed by the Foundation - and we expect the Foundation’s value to grow rapidly.

 ##  Can I buy Tokens with bank transfer?